djhmateer/hugo-quickstart/content/posts/50 neck oil.md

 ## Boil

-1250 on the boil

-- 23g Tettnang at 60 mins
-- 1 Protofloc at 15 mins
-- 15g Tettnang at 10 mins

-- no extra hops in batch A
-- 10g of EKG in batch B (so going to 1.3g/litre ish)

-Hopstand for 20mins

 ## Ferment

-OG was 1048
+OG was 1042

-19 degrees on fridge.
+19 degrees in fridge.